 Robotics and Industrial Control Systems covers the essential topics of open and closed loop control systems.
 Emphasis is placed on automation and robotics.
 Signal conversion techniques are covered: A/D, D/A, frequency-to-voltage, voltage-to-frequency, V/I, and I/V. Position and velocity sensors such as optical shaft encoders and synchros are covered.
 Stepper motors are covered in detail.
 Closed loop control system topics include proportional, integral, and derivative control modes.
-Laboratory exercises include servo robot programming, combination analog and digital speed and position controllers, and process simulation and tuning using a programmable controller.
-Prerequisites: CPET 1104, ELET 2112
+Laboratory exercises include servo robot programming, combination analog and digital speed and position controllers, and process simulations.
+Prerequisites: CPET 1124 and TLET 1010 or permission of program coordinator.